Solveig Heilo: Katzenjammer

 She has been central in Katzenjammer's arrangements and compositions, and was co- producer on Katzenjammer's first and third album.

 She was co- writer on the Katzenjammer singles Rock Paper Scissors and I Will Dance from the album A Kiss Before You Go (2011), and has written the two singles My Dear and Shine Like Neon Rays from the album Rockland (2015).

-Together with Eivind Buene she is behind Katzenjammer's version of Bjørn Rønningen's Christmas song Vi Tenner Våre Lykter, which is the title track on the Norwegian Crown Prince Haakon Magnus and Crown Princess Mette-Marit’s Foundation's Christmas compilation from 2011.
+Together with Eivind Buene she is behind Katzenjammer's version of Bjørn Rønningen's Christmas song Vi Tenner Våre Lykter, which is the title track on the then-Norwegian Crown Prince Haakon and Crown Princess Mette-Marit’s Foundation's Christmas compilation from 2011.

 Sol also made all the vocal arrangements for the Katzenjammer version of The Pogues' Fairytale of New York, where strings arrangement was made by Tormod Tvete Vik.

 She is also the sole arranger of Katzenjammer's versions of the songs When You Wish Upon a Star, God Rest Ye Merry Gentlemen and White Christmas.

 Touring, including bringing the arsenal of instruments needed for a typical Katzenjammer gig, is a major part of the work for Sol and the other band members.
 They have done up to 170 concerts a year, and are active in Europe, America and Australia.